Course in general

 How can I tell if my plant is dry?
 Plants are dry when they no longer feel cool or damp.
 Thin plants will feel like paper and thick plants will not be wet-floppy.
 You will not be able to make a wet crease in a plant with a fingernail.
 Our dryers are set low enough that you needn't fear overdrying, so if in doubt, leave it in the press.

 What do I do with a plant once it's dry?
 When a specimen is dry, take it out of the press (both to make more room and to keep it from absorbing moisture from wet plants) and put it someplace warm, dry, and safe.
-Make sure anyone you live with knows that it is your collection and not newspaper for recycling.
+Make sure anyone you live with knows that it is your collection and not newspaper for recycling or puppy training.

 What if I can't/don't want to use the dryers in 004 Butler?
 If you don't use our dryers, put your place somewhere warm, dry, and drafty, preferably where air can flow through the corrugates.
 Try setting the press edge on to a box fan so air can blow through it.
 Heat and/or pressure is not enough-there must be air movement.
 Thus, leaving your press in a hot car all day will not dry it-you will get hot, wet plants.
 Parking a truck on the press will make flat, wet plants.